Kernel Multi-Grid on Manifolds: Problem Set Up

 This shows that $W_p^k(\M)$ can be endowed with equivalent norms using a partition of unity $(\varphi_j)_{j\le N}$ subordinate to a cover $\{\mathcal{O}_j\}_{j\le N}$ with associated charts $\psi_j: \mathcal{O}_j\to \R^d$ to obtain $\|u\|_{W_p^k(\M)}^p \sim \sum_{j=1}^N \|(\varphi_j u)\circ \psi_j^{-1}\|_{W_p^k(\R^d)}^p$.
 Here constants of equivalence depend on the partition of unity and charts.

-A useful result in this setting, which we will use explicitly in this article, but is also behind a number of background results in \cref{sec:Kernel_Setup}, is the following zeros estimate \cite[Corollary A.13 ]{HNW-p}, which holds for Sobolev spaces: If $u \in W_2^m(\M)$ satisfies $u\left|_{X}\right. = 0$, then
+A useful result in this setting, which we will use explicitly in this article, but is also behind a number of background results in section \ref{sec:Kernel_Setup}, is the following zeros estimate \cite[Corollary A.13 ]{HNW-p}, which holds for Sobolev spaces: If $u \in W_2^m(\M)$ satisfies $u\left|_{X}\right. = 0$, then for any $k\le m$ we have

-The result can also be obtained on bounded, Lipschitz domain $\Omega \subset \M$ that satisfies a uniform cone condition, with the cone having radius $R_{\Omega} \le r_{\M}/3$, see \cite[Theorem A.11 ]{HNW-p} for a precise statement and definitions of the involved quantities.
+Here $\CZ$ depends on $m$ and $\M$.
+The result can also be obtained on bounded, Lipschitz domain $\Omega \subset \M$ that satisfies a uniform cone condition, with the cone having radius $R_{\Omega} \le r_{\M}/3$, although the constant $\CZ$ will depend on the aperture of the cone in that case.
+See \cite[Theorem A.11]{HNW-p} for a precise statement and definitions of the involved quantities.